-The Consolidation Division, incorporated in the General Finance Division, oversees the adoption of new or reviewed standards of the International Financial Reporting Standards (IFRS) and those regulations, amendments and interpretations that have not yet entered into force.
+In case of legislative changes regarding financial reporting that affect the Financial Statements, the Consolidation Division, incorporated in the General Finance Division, will revise, examine and update the accounting standards, and oversee the adoption of new or revised standards from the International Financial Reporting Standards (IFRS) and any standards, amendments and interpretations that have yet to enter into force.
+This Division also notifies amendments or updates to the company departments and subsidiaries.

 F.4.2.
-Mechanisms for capturing and preparing the financial information using standardized formats, applicable to and to be used by all the units of the entity or Group, which support the main financial statements and their notes, as well as the information detailed on the FIICS.
+Mechanisms for capturing and preparing the financial information using standardized formats, applicable to and to be used by all the units of the entity or Group, which support the main financial statements and their notes, as well as the information detailed on the ICFRS.